 Things to do nearby Banks Court House Apartment

-The market town of Cockermouth is on the River Derwent at the north-western tip of the Lake District.
-Dating from Norman times, with much of its medieval streetplan remaining and beautiful Georgian architecture, it has a strong sense of history.
+The market town of Cockermouth is on the River Derwent at the north western fringe of the Lake District.
+Dating from Norman times, with much of its medieval street plan remaining and beautiful Georgian architecture, the town has a strong sense of history.
 The Cockermouth Town Trail offers a fascinating insight to the town.
 It takes visitors around the many famous landmarks and lesser-known attractions with 19 well signposted plaques to show the way.